-When we think about hiking in Europe, first what comes to our minds are Alps.
+When we think about hiking in Europe, first what comes to our minds are the Alps.

 But there are other Alpine-like spectacular mountains in central Europe.

-For me, High Tatras are one of the best places to hike in Europe.
+For me, High Tatras is one of the best places to hike in Europe.

-The additional advantage of this European mountain region are low prices - Poland and Slovakia are one of the cheapest places to travel in Europe.
+The additional advantage of this European mountain region is low prices - Poland and Slovakia are one of the cheapest places to travel in Europe.

-OK, a few quick facts about High Tatras:
+OK, a few quick facts about the High Tatras:

-- they are part of Carpathian mountains - very big range going through southern Poland, Slovakia and Ukraine
+- they are part of the Carpathian mountains - a very big range going through southern Poland, Slovakia and Ukraine

 - they are protected as Tatra National Park